Send the link below via email or IMCopy

 First, I make sure that my race car has plenty of fuel and is in tip top shape.
 Next, I inspect the tires in case they are in need of repair.
 If everything is in order, I grab my keys and start my engine.
 Finally, I begin my laps.

-Transition words that signal Sequence text structure:
+Transition words (or signal words) are words that signal Sequence text structure:

 now at the same time